Intellectual Humility: A Timeless Virtue

 Indeed, our capacity to change the way we think—driven by the unusually high neuroplasticity of our brains versus other animals—has a lot to do with why we were able to work together and win Planet Earth in the first place.
 The sabretooth tigers were bigger than us, but together we learned how to outsmart them.

-Intellectual Humility is one of the most exciting fields of study in current psychology, because it helps us understand how to get better at both of these things—working together and thinking differently.
+Intellectual Humility is one of the most fascinating fields of study in current psychology, because it helps us understand how to get better at both of these things—working together and thinking differently.
 We’ve only recently begun to understand how intellectual humility works in our brains and how a person can get better at it.
 But the ramifications are exciting!

 This article digs into everything we know today about intellectual humility and how to get better at it.
 I’m convinced that this is the number one thing that any leader, team member, citizen, or family member can learn in order to become more effective tomorrow than they are today.